RedRidingHood-alias-TheBaneOfNetworks/RSA-Decrypt-Tool/README.md

 you need to install "tkinter" and "pyasn1" :

 # Linux
-apt-get install python-tk
-pip install pyasn1
+apt-get install python-tk && pip install pyasn1

 # Windows
-install "pip" and "tkinter" with Python pip install pyasn1
+install "pip" and "tkinter" with Python and do "pip install pyasn1"